-The Editors of the JSLS, Journal of the Society of Laparoendoscopic Surgeons, expect each author to have made an important scientific contribution to the study and to be thoroughly familiar with the original data.
+The Editors of the JSLS, Journal of the Society of Laparoendoscopic Surgeons, following the guidelines of the American Medical Association Manual of Style and/or the ICMJE Recommendations, expect each author to have made an important scientific contribution to the study and to be thoroughly familiar with the original data.
 The Editors also expect each author to have read the complete manuscript and to take responsibility for the content and completeness of the manuscript and to understand that if the paper, or part of the paper, is found to be faulty or fraudulent, that they share responsibility with the coauthors.
 All authors must sign the form that warrants that they are the author(s) and sole owner(s) of the work; that the work is original and has not been published elsewhere in print or electronic format; that the work is not being considered for publication by another journal; that the work has been seen and approved by all authors; that the work has not been previously transferred, assigned, or otherwise encumbered; and that the author(s) have full power to grant such rights.
 In addition, the author(s) grant to the Society of Laparoendoscopic Surgeons (SLS) the right to edit, revise, abridge, condense, and translate the work.

 Author Conflict of Interest